Who is Liable for a Commercial Truck Accident?

-According to the FMSCA, drivers of commercial trucks are 10 times more likely to cause an accident than other factors, such as weather, road conditions and vehicle maintenance.
+According to the FMCSA, drivers of commercial trucks are 10 times more likely to cause an accident than other factors, such as weather, road conditions and vehicle maintenance.

 Common driver errors include, but are not limited to:

-Commercial drivers’ behavior is heavily regulated by the FMSCA.
+Commercial drivers’ behavior is heavily regulated by the FMCSA.
 This includes strict prohibitions concerning drug and alcohol use, particularly when a driver is operating a commercial vehicle.

 Federal regulations require trucking companies to test their drivers for records of alcohol or drug violations before making a hiring decision.

 Trucking companies are also required to submit drivers to periodic random drug and alcohol tests while they are on duty and after a fatal accident.

 Drivers cannot refuse any controlled substance test required of them.
 If a driver refuses to submit to a controlled substance test, he or she can no longer perform safety-sensitive functions.

 If a driver tests positive for a controlled substance or an alcohol concentration over .04, he or she can be held liable for any damages caused by a collision.